 You’ll also need to make sure to keep everything from the edge of your mouth outward and downward shaved clean.

-Once you start to grow some length at the ends, simply wax it and pull it upwards toward the ears.
+Once you start to grow some length at the ends, simply use best mustache wax to wax it and pull it upwards toward the ears.

 The aptly named walrus mustache has been worn throughout history by great thinkers, writers, and presidents alike.

 The unique design, when grown correctly, completely hides the mouth.
 This makes it the perfect mustache for any guy who isn’t exactly thrilled with the size or shape of his lips.